Pavel-Kravchenko/TF-ML/README.md

 This pipeline is the part of bioengineering and bioinformatics faculty coursework

-The pipeline provides a method to combine single matrix predictions into unified classifier.
+The pipeline provides a method to combine single matrix predictions into a unified classifier.

 ## Before you start